 CHIPTYPE type This parameter defines the type of flash used.
-It is used to select the or rect programming algorithm. format AM29F, AM29BX8, AM29BX16, I28BX8, I28BX16, AT49, AT49X8, AT49X16, STRATAX8, STRATAX16, MIRROR, MIRRORX8, MIRRORX16, M58X32, AM29DX16, AM29DX32 Example: CHIPTYPE AM29F CHIPSIZE size lash chip in bytes (e.g. AM29F010 = 0x20000).
-This value te the starting address of the current flash memory bank. the size of one flash chip in bytes CHIPSIZE 0x80000 BUSWIDTH width ter the width of the information about For example, ent memory bank. f the memory bus that leads to the flash chips.
-Do not en- ne flash chip itself.
-The parameter CHIPTYPE carries the at the number of data lines connected to one flash chip. er 16 if you are using two AM29F010 to build a 16bit flash with Example: the width of the flash memory bus in bits (8 16 32 64) BUSWIDTH 16 FILE filename 'prog' command. name starts with e of the file that is programmed into flash using the Telnet This name is used to access the file via TFTP.
-If the file- a \$, this \$ is replace with the path of the configuration file e may be overridden interactively at the Telnet interface. the filename including the full path or \$ for relative path.
-FILE F:\gnu\ppc\bootrom.hex FILE \$bootrom.hex FORMAT format [offset] eter "offset" is ac You get the best (BIN, AOUT, ELF format e file and an optional address offset.
-The optional param- lded to any load address read from the program file. programming performance when using a binary format or IMAGE).
-SREC, BIN, AOUT, ELF or IMAGE FORMAT BIN 0x10000 WORKSPACE address that runs out of R cessed within the to store the algor able for this purp address Example: the address of the RAM area WORKSPACE 0x0000000
+It is used to select the correct programming algorithm.

+format AM29F, AM29BX8, AM29BX16, I28BX8, I28BX16,

+AT49, AT49X8, AT49X16, STRATAX8, STRATAX16,

+MIRROR, MIRRORX8, MIRRORX16, S29M32X16, S29GLSX16, S29VSRX16

+M58X32, AM29DX16, AM29DX32

+Example: CHIPTYPE AM29F

+CHIPSIZE size The size of one flash chip in bytes (e.g. AM29F010 = 0x20000).
+This value is used to calculate the starting address of the current flash memory bank.

+size the size of one flash chip in bytes

+Example: CHIPSIZE 0x80000

+BUSWIDTH width Enter the width of the memory bus that leads to the flash chips.
+Do not enter the width of the flash chip itself.
+The parameter CHIPTYPE carries the information about the number of data lines connected to one flash chip.
+For example, enter 16 if you are using two AM29F010 to build a 16bit flash memory bank.

+Example: BUSWIDTH 16

+FILE filename The default name of the file that is programmed into flash using the Telnet filename the filename including the full path or \$ for relative path.

+'prog' command.
+This name is used to access the file via TFTP.
+If the filename starts with a \$, this \$ is replace with the path of the configuration file name.
+This name may be overridden interactively at the Telnet interface.

+Example: FILE F:\gnu\ppc\bootrom.hex

+FILE \$bootrom.hex

+FORMAT format [offset] The format of the file and an optional address offset.
+The optional parameter "offset" is added to any load address read from the program file.
+You get the best programming performance when using a binary format format SREC, BIN or ELF

+(BIN or ELF).

+Example: FORMAT BIN 0x10000

+WORKSPACE address If a workspace is defined, the BDI uses a faster programming algorithm that runs out of RAM on the target system.
+Otherwise, the algorithm is processed within the BDI.
+The workspace is used for a 1kByte data buffer and to store the algorithm code.
+There must be at least 2kBytes of RAM available for this purpose.

+address the address of the RAM area

+Example: WORKSPACE 0x00000000